skrusche63/spark-arules/README.md

 E.g. Elasticsearch may be used to support product search for an ecommerce platform and also as a NoSQL database to store order and cart events.
 Connected to the Association Rule Engine, Elasticsearch also turns into a Market Basket Analysis, and Real-time Recommendation platform.

-#### Relational Databases

-Elasticsearch is one of the connectors actually supported.
-As many ecommerce sites and analytics platforms work with JDBC databases, the Association Rule Engine also comes with a JDBC connector.

 #### Piwik Analytics

 [Piwik Analytics](http://piwik.org) is the leading and widely used open source web analytics platform, and is an excellent starting point to move into the world of dynamic catalogs, product recommendations, purchase predictions and more.